When it's freezing cold,

 Take Action - what's your next step?

-During the winter of 2016 - 17, the Shelter gave homeless individuals a warm, safe place to be sheltered from the freezing cold on more than 50 nights.
+Last winter, the Shelter gave homeless individuals a warm, safe place to be sheltered from the freezing cold through 38 nights.
 They depend on all of us, and we depend entirely upon volunteers to keep the cold weather shelter open.

 The Cold Weather Shelter began with a concerned group of citizens, the Monroe Cold Weather Alliance.
 The Alliance raised funds, recruited volunteers, and provided for the operation of the shelter with the Next Step serving as their fiscal agent for donations.
 In 2017, the Shelter became a Next Step program.